Below are listed selected volcanoes of the world. Volcanoes are arranged by the part of the world and in an alphabetic order:

 - Nakadake Crater Lake (Yudamari) - Japan, Kyūshū.
 Crater lake with lake, which contains very acidic (from less than 0.5 to 1.7 pH), 50 - 70 °C hot water.
 Lake water changes color over the time from almost white and azure to emerald green.
 Lake is sacred, it is located in Aso caldera - one of the largest volcanic calderas in the world, 25 by 18 km large.

 - Patomskiy Crater (Kolpakova Cone) - Russia, Irkutsk Oblast.
-Unusual crater - 40 m tall and 160 m wide mound/ring of limestone with a smaller mound inside.
+Unusual crater - up to 40 m tall and 160 m wide mound/ring of limestone blocks with a smaller mound inside.
 Most likely it was created by gaseous eruption some centuries ago.

 - Shōwa-shinzan - Japan, Hokkaidō.
 Volcanic lava dome which rised from the wheat fields in 1944 - 1945.
 Now the mountain is 398 m high and is smoking.